 For a more secluded and private beach, head to Clarence Cove, which also has safe calm swimming water.
 However if you want a snorkeling spot, we would recommend Church Bay.

 When you need a break from sunbathing and swimming, then make your way to Walsingham Nature Reserve.
-Here you can explore the magnificent Crystal Caves that are 120 foot below the ground – one of dozens of caves on the island.
+There you can explore the magnificent Crystal Caves that are 120 foot below the ground – one of dozens of caves on the island.

 For a dip, you can go to the natural swimming lakes situated throughout the mangroves in Blue Hole Park – there are several walking trails to enjoy that take you to and from these swimming spots.

 In terms of nightlife, Barbados probably shades it, although neither are party islands.
-St Lawrence Gap in Barbados has some decent bars and clubs, can get a little rowdy, and attracts the younger tourist crowd.
+St Lawrence Gap in Barbados has some decent bars and clubs, can get a little rowdy, and attracts a younger tourist crowd.

-Bermuda feels more ‘local’ than Barbados, with the latter probably more tourist-focused.
+However Bermuda feels more ‘local’ than Barbados, with the latter probably more tourist-focused.

 With a mix of West African and British influences, Barbados is a fascinating country with a rich blend of Caribbean traditions and a culture that emerged out of plantation slavery economy.
 The British influence in particular is very strong.

 A walking tour will introduce you to the country’s tumultuous past, and the colonial relics and architecture that still stand today.
 You can also tour St Nicholas Abbey, a Jacobean plantation house.

-As with many countries that were colonized by the British, cricket quickly became the national sport and a way to beat the occupiers on the playing field!
+As with many regions that were colonized by the British, cricket quickly became the national sport and a way to beat the occupiers on the playing field!
 Take a trip to Kensington Oval Barbados to watch a game.

 Situated just outside of Bridgetown, locals and tourists mix on race day as excitement builds.
 In fact a visit here is on our list of the best things to do in Barbados!

 As an overseas territory of the UK, expect British influences.
 However American culture, as well as Native American and African influences have all left their mark on this fascinating little island.

 The capital of Bermuda – Hamilton – with it’s multi-colored houses is a great place to learn more about this mash up between British colonial history and African heritage.

 If you’re on vacation in Bermuda for a week or more, and are exploring the island’s towns as well as beaches, then expect to come across Gombay!

-Both Barbados and Bermuda will provide a treat for your taste-buds, with cuisine focused around seafood.
+Both Barbados and Bermuda will provide a treat for your taste buds, with cuisine focused around seafood.

 Unsurprisingly, fish features heavily in Barbadian cuisine too, and fried flying fish is one of the national dishes of Barbados!

-Here popular dishes include chicken curry, barbecued pig tails and even Macaroni pies!
+In fact popular dishes include chicken curry, barbecued pig tails and even Macaroni pies!